TeamMood/teammood.github.com/_posts/2019-12-03-information-radiator-how-to-use-it-in-agile-methodologies.md

 layout: post
 image: /uploads/information-radiator-teammood.jpg
 excerpt: >-
   An information radiator can be beneficial for your organization.
-Discover how to exploit its data in a Scrum team.
+Learn the information radiator best practices and discover how to exploit its data in a Scrum team.
 keywords: 'information radiator, Agile, scrum'
 canonical_url:
 redirect_from: /2019/12/03/information-radiator-how-to-use-it-in-agile-methodologies.html